Carlos Santana Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks first in MLB with a collective 9.6 strikeouts per nine innings.
+- The Marlins pitching staff ranks second in MLB with a collective 9.6 strikeouts per nine innings.

-- The Marlins' 4.09 team ERA ranks 14th among all league pitching staffs.
+- The Marlins have a 4.08 team ERA that ranks 14th among all league pitching staffs.

-- The Marlins rank 13th in baseball in home runs given up (79 total, one per game).
+- Marlins pitchers combine to allow 79 home runs (one per game), the ninth-fewest in baseball.

+- Hoeing (1-1 with a 2.70 ERA and 27 strikeouts in 30 2/3 innings pitched) makes the start for the Marlins, his fourth of the season.

 © 2023 Data Skrive.
 All rights reserved.